 The hotel has always been a center of the town’s activities.
 It was a popular stop for salesmen and tourists.
 Many of the town’s schoolteachers, and even Superintendent of schools H.A.
 Veeder, were long-time residents of the hotel.
 As chairman of the school board, Ernie O’Brien subsidized school salaries by giving free or discounted room and board to school personnel.

 The hotel attracted celebrities, too.
 Comedian Red Skeleton was a frequent summer guest.
 Artist Charlie Russell stayed in the hotel, too, as did Virginia Hill, the famous girlfriend of gangster Bugsey Siegel.
 (Hill’s room was believed to be used more as a drop-off point for money than living quarters.)

-The Inn sold again in the summer of 2018 and the new owners are intending to carry on the tradition of the same eclectic menu, quality food, excellent service, and value.
-Many folks comment that the Bigfork Inn is still the “centerpiece of the town”, and their favorite place to eat in the Flathead Valley.
+The Inn sold again in the summer of 2018 and the new owner, Francois (a Fourth Generation French Chef), is intending to carry on the tradition of his family, quality European style food and excellent service.
+Many folks comment that Traditions at Bigfork Inn is still the “centerpiece of the town”, and their favorite place to eat in the Flathead Valley.

 Copyright © 2020 Bigfork Inn - All Rights Reserved.